elys-network/elys/scripts/upgrade-assure/README.md

 Notice that /tmp/elysd-v0.30.0 is the current binary retrieved in step 3.

-### Step 7: Checkout to Latest Changes Branch you used in step 1
+### Step 7: Checkout to Latest Changes Branch or tag you used in step 1

 Switch back to the main branch to incorporate the latest changes: